chelseatroy/welcoming-diversity/the_most_important_part.md

 ## You don't have to understand someone to respect them

+What if you don't understand *why* your colleague of a different gender behaves the way they do?
+What if you cannot imagine dating the kind of people that they date?

+**This is okay.
+You don't have to get it: you can respect someone else's life without having to understand it.**

+No human is sub-human: all humans deserve respect.
+Ways to demonstrate respect include:

+* Listening to your colleagues when they speak—and not interrupting them.
+* Assuming that your colleagues are capable people who make decisions for valid reasons.
+* Acknowledging the validity of your colleague's position if you disagree: you can present your own case without invalidating someone else's case.

 ## Why it's so helpful for you to know this stuff

 *Maybe you do not fall into any of the categories that we have discussed.* Or maybe you fall into one of them, but not the others.
 Why is it important for you to know about how to interact with people who are different from you?